Kids explore the Hoh Rain Forest, part of Washington's Olympic National Park. Credit: JiaYing Grygiel

 Around the lodge

 Just outside the lodge we found 7 miles of easy trails, many less than a mile long.
-The trails are well-maintained but soggy at this time of year.
+The trails are well-maintained but soggy in early spring.
 I didn’t see any of the famous Roosevelt elk (named for Theodore Roosevelt), only a chipmunk and one other hiker who was as surprised to see me as I was to see him.
 My kindergartner whined the entire 0.3-mile trail to the world’s largest Sitka spruce.
 Once he saw the 1,000-year-old tree, however, he forgot to be annoyed.

 For the hiking-averse, you can still see all the sights of the Quinault Valley — by car.
 We drove the 31-mile loop around Lake Quinault and along the Quinault River: a beautiful drive by waterfalls right alongside the road (didn’t even have to get out of the car to look), past misty mountains and snowy peaks, through forests of trees coated in moss.
 For half the loop, you’ll need to dodge potholes in the gravel road.
 At least there will be no wet and tired children and minimal griping for this kind of scenic “hike.”